From our Rector

-Due to our giving can be reflected as milestones, our consulting firm can understand our giving potential.
-If the goal fails to reach its expected dollar amount, unfortunately the project may be augmented or phased in stages — because the project will then be dependent on additional donations over time.
+Because giving can be reflected in milestones, our consulting firm can understand our giving potential.
+If the goal fails to reach its expected dollar amount; unfortunately, the project may need to be augmented or implemented in stages due to the fact that the project will then be dependent on additional donations

 Is there an expectation that everyone in our Parish will give to this program?